OutSystems/docs-support/src/personal/manage-database-space.md

 ---
-summary: Personal environments can store up to 2GB on the database.
+summary: Personal Environments can store up to 2GB on the database.
 This includes system and application data.
 Learn what you can do to take the most of it.
 ---

 # Manage the database space of your personal environment

-Personal environments have a database limit of 2GB.
-The database stores the following :
+Personal Environments have a database limit of 2GB.
+The database stores the following:

 * **System data**: The metadata used by the OutSystems Platform.
-This includes, for example, the applications definition, data model, module configurations, logs, and application versions.
-The system data usually increases as you develop and deploy your applications.
+This includes, for example, the apps definition, data model, module configurations, logs, and app versions.
+The system data usually increases as you develop and deploy your app.

-* **Application data**: The data your applications generate and manipulate.
-The application data usually increases as your users access your applications.
+* **Application data**: The data your apps generate and manipulate.
+The application data usually increases as your users access your apps.

 ## Check how much database space you have

-Go to your personal environment at `https://<yourpersonal>.outsystemscloud.com` and navigate to the **Environments** tab.
+Go to your Personal Environment at `https://<yourpersonal>.outsystemscloud.com` and navigate to the **Environments** tab.

 ![Environments page, showing information about Development, Servers and Database.](images/manage-database-space_0.png)